 6. Try Not to Scratch and Pick:

-- There's no denying that when you have an itch, you want to scratch it.
-Scratching, on the other hand, can rip your skin open, allowing infection-causing microorganisms to enter.
+- There's no denying that when you have an itch, you want to scratch it; however, scratching can rip your skin open, allowing infection-causing microorganisms to enter.
 It may also cause sores to form where none previously existed.
 If you're itchy, keep your nails short and take an antihistamine.

 - Picking at your skin might sometimes result in an infection.
 Instead, close your eyes, take a deep breath, and softly rub moisturizer on your face.